PGY2 Emergency Medicine Residency Program

 Committee Participation

 The resident will be assigned to departmental, hospital, or health-system committee(s) over the course of the year.
-The resident will serve as the secretary for the Department of Pharmacy Pharmacotherapy Specialty Panel.
-As part of their longitudinal medication safety experience, the resident will participate in a standing interdisciplinary committee meeting to discuss medication safety issues in the emergency department setting.
-In addition, the resident will participate in the following committees as appropriate in order to gain experience in quality improvement, leadership, and operational activities: Drug Utilization Surveillance Team, Pharmacy and Therapeutics Committee, Pharmacy Practice Management, Pharmacy Division Operational Meetings, and Emergency Department Clinical Operations Committee.
+The resident will serve as co-chair to the Emergency Medicine Pharmacy Medication Safety Committee, a standing interdisciplinary committee meeting to discuss medication safety issues in the emergency department setting.
+In addition, the resident may participate in the following committees as appropriate to gain experience in quality improvement, leadership, education, and operational activities: Emergency Department Critical Care Committee, Pharmacy and Therapeutics Committee, Pharmacy Practice Management, Pharmacy Resident On-Call Committee, Pharmacy Division Operational Meetings, and Emergency Department Clinical Operations Committee.

 Please refer to the “Staffing Requirements” section of the Department of Pharmacy, Johns Hopkins Medicine.